ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ### NIO
 - added in java 1.4
 - new input/output - collection of java APIs for heavy IO ops
-### SPRING FRAMEWORK
-- the latest hotness
 ### REACTIVE STREAMS
+- ~2013 inception, play and akka teams at lightbend started it with netflix/pivotal
-- really a standard for async stream processing, also supports non-blocking backpressure
+- really a standard for async stream processing that supports non-blocking backpressure
 - akka streams, spring framework v5, play framework, kafka, cassandra, elasticsearch all use it
 ### WIREMOCK
 - testing library that lets you spawn live http server with test responses on endpoints